tranminhanh1512/CS-330/README.md

 - Local-function variables: on stack
 - Global or static variables: per-process data area
 - Parameters and Arguments:
-  - Primitives data types: on stacl
+  - Primitives data types: on stack
   - Objects or more complex data types: ref-to-heap-on-stack, which means the reference to the object is stored on the stack while the object itself is in the heap.

 ### 4. Scoping rules of variables